 Zoe Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Zoe Dog Food product line includes six dry recipes, each claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Zoe Dog Food product line includes 9 dry dog foods.

 Zoe Medium Breed Turkey, Chickpea and Sweet Potato was selected to represent the other products in the line for this review.